kalwalt/ARuco-ts/README.md

 ## Examples

-Try one of the examples in the examples folder:
+Try one of the examples:
-- simple.html
+- examples/simple.html
-- webcam_example.html
+- examples/webcam_example.html

 ## Future development

 - use [speedy-vision](https://github.com/alemart/speedy-vision) for image manipulations routines (grayscale conversion, blurring...).
+- add Posit and SVD classes
 - add a Dictionary, so it will support other markers types.
 - more examples